dsalgadom/CSSR_Class/README.md

 ## Folder and file structure

-    ├── List of Links to Repo.rmd        # Contains list of links to repos for assignments 1 - 3
+    ├── List of Links to Repos.rmd        # Contains list of links to repos for assignments 1 - 3
-    ├── List of Links to Repo.html       # Contains table of links to repos for assignments 1 - 3
+    ├── List_of_Links_to_Repos.html       # Contains table of links to repos for assignments 1 - 3
     ├── Readme.md